BC Rytas: 2024–25

 In the 2024-25 Basketball Champions League, Rytas had high expectations.
 With a strong team, Rytas was thought to finally break through to the playoffs.
 In the opener, Rytas was defeated by Unahotels Reggio Emilia in an away game, with Reggio Emilia winning 77–67.
-This proved to be the only loss for Rytas in the regular season - Rytas would dominate Śląsk Wrocław 98–75 at home and 98–88 away, and would also defeat Falco-Vulcano Szombathely 103–83 at home and 82–72 away, and would avenge their first round loss to Reggio Emilia with a 94–84 win at home - to win first place and direct qualification to the Round of 16 stage.
+This proved to be the only loss for Rytas in the regular season — Rytas would dominate Śląsk Wrocław 98–75 at home and 98–88 away, and would also defeat Falco-Vulcano Szombathely 103–83 at home and 82–72 away, and would avenge their first round loss to Reggio Emilia with a 94–84 win at home — to win first place and direct qualification to the Round of 16 stage.
 The 5–1 record would be the best start for Rytas in the Basketball Champions League.
 Radzevičius was named the MVP of the Group stage, while Cole continued to shine as the new team leader.
-Rytas would start the Round of 16 in dominating fashion - an 86–66 home win over Galatasaray.
+Rytas would start the Round of 16 in dominating fashion — an 86–66 home win over Galatasaray.
 Reigning champion Unicaja Málaga would beat Rytas 92–74 to snap the six game win streak of Rytas in the Basketball Champions League.
-Rytas would then face off Manisa Büyükşehir, coached by former Neptūnas, Lietkabelis and Žalgiris coach Kazys Maksvytis - a home 98–74 win for Rytas looked to almost certainly seal the qualification for Rytas in the Champions League playoffs.
-The second round, however, would prove to be nightmarish for Rytas - Manisa, now the home team, started with a shocking 98–75 thrashing of Rytas, while Galatasaray shocked the undefeated Unicaja at home.
+Rytas would then face off Manisa Büyükşehir, coached by former Neptūnas, Lietkabelis and Žalgiris coach Kazys Maksvytis — a home 98–74 win for Rytas looked to almost certainly seal the qualification for Rytas in the Champions League playoffs.
+The second round, however, would prove to be nightmarish for Rytas — Manisa, now the home team, started with a shocking 98–75 thrashing of Rytas, while Galatasaray shocked the undefeated Unicaja at home.
 Galatasaray defeated Rytas 89–81 at home, giving Rytas very slim chances in the final round.
-In the final round, Rytas faced off Unicaja at home, while Galatasaray would face Manisa at home - Galatasaray won against Manisa, while Unicaja beat Rytas 83–82 in Vilnius in a heartbreaker - with a 2–4 record, Rytas was eliminated from the Champions League by Galatasaray.
-The signings of point guard Parker Jackson-Cartwright and returning center Artūras Gudaitis, who had to replace the injured Tubelis, largely flopped as both didn't really make any contributions for Rytas in the Champions League.
+In the final round, Rytas faced off Unicaja at home, while Galatasaray would face Manisa at home — Galatasaray won against Manisa, while Unicaja beat Rytas 83–82 in Vilnius in a heartbreaker — with a 2–4 record, Rytas was eliminated from the Champions League by Galatasaray.
+The signings of point guard Parker Jackson-Cartwright and returning center Artūras Gudaitis, who had to replace the injured Tubelis, largely flopped as both did not really make any contributions for Rytas in the Champions League.
 Enoch made the Basketball Champions League Star Lineup second team for the season.
-Cole and Radzevičius had breakthrough seasons with Rytas - as both remained team leaders through the competition.
+Cole and Radzevičius had breakthrough seasons with Rytas — as both remained team leaders through the competition.

-In the King Mindaugas Cup, Rytas would face off Neptūnas in the quarterfinals - as Rytas beat Neptūnas 78–67 in Klaipėda, the return home game game looked like a formality for Rytas.
+In the King Mindaugas Cup, Rytas would face off Neptūnas in the quarterfinals — as Rytas beat Neptūnas 78–67 in Klaipėda, the return home game looked like a formality for Rytas.
 Through the first half, Rytas had a lead.
-In the third quarter, Neptūnas took control, and heavily supported by their fans in Vilnius, Neptūnas shocked Rytas with a 92–77 win in Vilnius - winning 159–155 on aggregate and eliminating Rytas in the quarterfinals.
+In the third quarter, Neptūnas took control, and heavily supported by their fans in Vilnius, Neptūnas shocked Rytas with a 92–77 win in Vilnius — winning 159–155 on aggregate and eliminating Rytas in the quarterfinals.
 The Final Four, held in Vilnius, in Rytas second home court of Avia Solutions Arena, was won by Žalgiris.